Shopify/shopify-vale/README.md

 ## Publish Vale rules

 You might need to publish Vale rules.
-For example, in the case of updates.
+For example, you want to make updates available to PRs against `Shopify/shopify-dev`.

 The `styles/Shopify` directory contains the Vale linting rules.
 To publish Vale rules, you need to create a `.zip` of the `Shopify` directory and either distribute or publish the `.zip`.x

 Run the following command.
 It changes to the `styles` directory and zips the `Shopify` directory: